ardunn/alexdunn.io/hugo/content/posts/hof.md

 - A sane bottom row of icons, such as "Playlists", "Artists", "Albums", etc. At the time of this writing, there is "For You", "Browse", and "Radio".
 Almost no one I know uses any of these on a regular basis, yet they are permanent and prominent icons on the screen.
 - A reasonable way to see the album/artist from the currently playing song.
 Now, this requires two taps (once on the relatively small artist screen, and once on the pop up dialog for artist/album).
 - ...and many other first-world problems

+Update Feb 2020: Left AM for Spotify, and never looking back.

 <img src="/apple_music.png" height="500"></img>